Mohammed El Senussi

-Mohammed El Senussi (محمد السنوسي; Sayyid Mohammed al-Rida bin Sayyid Hasan ar-Rida al-Mahdi El Senussi; occasionally spelled as "...Al Senussi", "as-Senussi", "al/el-Senussi", born 20 October 1962) is the son of Crown Prince Hasan as-Senussi of Libya, and of Crown Princess Fawzia bint Tahir Bakeer.
+Prince Mohammed El Senussi (محمد السنوسي; Sayyid Mohammed er-Rida bin Seyyed Hasan er-Rida el-Mahdi es-Senussi; occasionally spelled as "...Al Senussi", "as-Senussi", "al/el-Senussi"; born 20 October 1962) is the son of Crown Prince Hasan as-Senussi of Libya, and of Crown Princess Fawzia bint Tahir, daughter of Sayyid Tahir Bakeer.
 Born in Tripoli, he is considered by Libyan royalists to be the legitimate heir to the Senussi Crown of Libya.

 Mohammed El Senussi has been an active commentator on Libyan affairs since the start of the Libyan Civil War.
 Senussi publicly supported the demonstrations against the Gaddafi regime while advocating for the restoration of peace.

-The Movement for the Return of Constitutional Legitimacy and its affiliated groups in Libya advocate for the reinstatement of the 1951 Constitution and the return of the Senussi monarchy under Mohammed El Senussi's leadership.
+The Movement for the Return of Constitutional Legitimacy and its affiliated groups, such as the Libyan Constitutional Union, in Libya advocate for the reinstatement of the 1951 Constitution and the return of the Senussi constitutional monarchy under Mohammed El Senussi's leadership.

 Biography

 Colonel Muammar Gaddafi overthrew Mohammed El Senussi's grand-uncle King Idris and his father the Crown Prince on 1 September 1969 in the Al Fateh Revolution.
-Gaddafi detained the Royal Family and held them under house arrest.
-In 1982 their house with belongings was destroyed and the family moved into a shack on the beach.
+Gaddafi detained the royal family and held them under house arrest.
+In 1982, their house with belongings was destroyed and the family moved into a shack on the beach.
 Before being allowed to emigrate to the United Kingdom in 1988, Prince Mohammed spent some time in the early 1980s working at the Libyan Ministry of Agriculture.

 Mohammed El Senussi received his education in the United Kingdom.
 On 18 June 1992, he was appointed as heir by his father to succeed him in death as Crown Prince and Head of the Royal House of Libya.
 He is unmarried and speaks Arabic and English.